khurshidrakhmatov/link_file_image_streamlit/README.md

 # link_file_image_streamlit
-download from links that given in json data
+represent images from links that given in json data